 As surprising as it might be, migraines still are not completely understood.
-We haven’t fully wrapped our minds around why and how migraines occur, and how best they might be treated or prevented.
-We do know more now than in the past, but even so, myths and misconceptions surrounding the migraine are plentiful and widespread.
+We haven’t fully wrapped our minds around why and how migraines occur, or the best way to treat or prevent them.
+We do know more now than in the past, but even so, myths and misconceptions surrounding migraines are plentiful and widespread.
 Inconsistencies are spread widely, especially through the Internet, and in some cases, even in the doctor’s office.

 The migraine is deeply misunderstood, but that can be changed.
 Here are a few migraine myths you may not have known about, but really need to know about.